 The following supporting documents together with the application have to be submitted for online trademark registration:-

 – Business Registration Proof: On the basis of your registered business (for eg: sole proprietorship and so on), an identity proof of the company’s directors and an address proof have to be submitted.
 In case of sole proprietorship business, id proof of the proprietor viz.
 PAN card, Aadhar card could be submitted.
 Whereas, in the case of companies, the address proof of the company needs to be submitted.

 – The proof of claim (which is applicable) of the proposed mark can be used in another country.

 – Power of attorney to be signed by the applicant.

 Manual Filing and e-filing are the two different ways for filing the registration application (form TM-A).
-If you choose ‘manual filling’ then you have to personally move and handover your application for the registration to the Registrar Office of Trade Marks situated in the major cities of India like Delhi, Mumbai, Kolkata, Ahmedabad, and Chennai.
+If you choose ‘manual filing’ then you have to personally move and handover your application for the registration to the Registrar Office of Trade Marks situated in the major cities of India like Delhi, Mumbai, Kolkata, Ahmedabad, and Chennai.
 After that, you have to wait for at least 15 -20 days to receive the receipt of the acknowledgment.But in the case of an e-filing system, you will receive your receipt of acknowledgment instantly on the government website.
 Once after receiving your acknowledgment, you are eligible to use your TradeMark (TM) symbol beside your brand name!

 Step 4: Examining the process of the brand name application